Sandrine-Bataganira/challenge/README.md

-== The mission
+# Markdown Repository

-In teams of four you have to create a repository called _exercise-markdown_, in which you will add two files: _README.md_ and _markdown.md_. _README.md_ will have a description of the repository, as well as, a list of the group's member.
+This is a short description about the *Exercice-Markdown repo*.
+The repo will contain two files : the first one is *Markdown.md* .
+It is a description , the purpose and everything you need to know about **Markdown**.
-While _markdown.md_ will talk about what's *MarkDown* (description, purpose, etc...) and respect the _content_ section .
+The second file is à **README.md** file which will explain the repository created and a list of the group members.

-== Group's Member :
+## Group's Member**:

-** Alexandre Garcao
+1.Alexandre Garcao
-** Sandrine Bataganira
+2.Sandrine Bataganira